 During the late 1800s and early 1900s, European Jews introduced dill pickles to America when they started to arrive in New York but I am not sure whether pickled watermelon is a thing in the US at all.
 One more reason why this should become famous.

-I am not sure about how you feel about it but I definitely cannot live without pickles.
+I am unsure how you feel about it but I definitely cannot live without pickles.
 I particularly like and prefer the salt pickles over the vinegar ones for three reasons:

 1) health benefits (I will tell you a little later all about this);